benders5e/benders5e/firebender.md

 Aspects of the firebending combat style can be seen through a similar emphasis on highly technical kicking strikes, fundamentally strong movements, and the usage of swift, direct maneuvers.
 Northern Shaolin is an external style that uses long, aggressive techniques that explode and drive through the opponent.

 The Northern Shaolin style emphasizes "kicking over hand fighting", or prioritizing one's legwork as opposed to the arms.
 Kicks are meant to "extend as far as possible without compromising balance-->

-#### Seven Stars
-You favor a style that utilizes momentary bursts of extreme power at the expense of your defense.
-At the beginning of your turn, you can choose to decrease your AC for the next turn by 2 to add +2 to the damage dealt by all your attacks that hit.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>